-Melinda Smith Altshuler, M Susan Broussard, Barbara Carrasco, Gregg Chadwick, Claudia Concha, Rena Cruz, Lola Del Fresno, Alexandra Dillon, Wendy Edlen, Rachel Grynberg, Deborah Lynn Irmas, Sara Issakharian, Sheila Karbassian, Annette Miae Kim, Susie McKay Krieser, Sally Lamb, Maddy Le Mel, Luigia Martelloni, Crystal Michaelson, Mobina Nouri, Margaret Oakley, Sabine Pearlman, Elham Sagharchi, Gwen Samuels, Daniela Schweitzer, Pamela Simon, Doni Silver Simons, Julie Weiss, Karen Woo, Joan Wulf, Rebecca Youssef, and Leila Youssefi.
+Melinda Smith Altshuler, M Susan Broussard, Barbara Carrasco, Gregg Chadwick, Claudia Concha, Rena Cruz, Lola Del Fresno, Alexandra Dillon, Wendy Edlen, Nina Girvetz, Rachel Grynberg, Deborah Lynn Irmas, Sara Issakharian, Sheila Karbassian, Annette Miae Kim, Susie McKay Krieser, Sally Lamb, Maddy Le Mel, Luigia Martelloni, Crystal Michaelson, Mobina Nouri, Margaret Oakley, Sabine Pearlman, Elham Sagharchi, Gwen Samuels, Daniela Schweitzer, Pamela Simon, Doni Silver Simons, Julie Weiss, Karen Woo, Joan Wulf, Rebecca Youssef, and Leila Youssefi.

 Leila Youssefi, aka LvL Up Kid, is an Iranian-American artist and environmentalist known for her multi-disciplinary approach to addressing the complexities of our modern world.
 Using research as a foundation, she creates prismatic, layered compositions which offer an alternative to how we envision our future.
 Leila’s leadership extends beyond art—she serves on the Board of Directors for the Human Relations Council of Santa Monica, is a certified Women Business Enterprise of Los Angeles, and a California Arts Council Fellow.
 Currently based in Los Angeles, she continues to bridge cultures and disciplines in her creative endeavors.